Ramacsv/hawaii/index.md

 _This bridge is flexible and expands so that the connecting points can be changed._

+_It is suspened by antigravity controlled by satelite_

 _On the bridge he has built a lot of places where he can stop to get food and fuel._

-_It is satelite controlled_

 _It has landing pad for his SonicFlyer and drive in area and ship docking station also._